fumail/monsta/README.md

 Configuration
 -------------

-The ini-style configuration is done in '/etc/monsta/monsta.conf' (you may use multiple config files as well by puttinging *.conf files in '/etc/monsta/conf.d')
+The ini-style configuration is done in '/etc/monsta/monsta.conf' (you may use multiple config files as well by putting *.conf files in '/etc/monsta/conf.d')